azerothcore/tool-tc-migration/README.md

 **[EXPERIMENTAL]**

-Some tools to migrate from TrinityCore to AzerothCore.
+Some tools to migrate the `characters` database from TrinityCore to AzerothCore.

 **IMPORTANT**: backup your database **before** using this tool.